xapian/xapian/xapian-core/docs/overview.rst

 on the backend type, and whether we are creating a read-only or a writable database.

-You can also create a "stub database" file which list one or more databases.
+You can also create a "stub database" file which lists one or more databases.
 These files are recognised by the autodetection in the Database constructor (if the pathname is file rather than a directory, it's treated as a stub database file) or you can open them explicitly